Living with Anxiety and Receiving the Help you Need

 Living with Anxiety

 Living with anxiety can lead to an array of different challenges.
 Some include difficulties with relationships, social situations, school, and work.
 Such challenges make it harder to try new things, can lead to isolation, and if left untreated, cause one’s potential to be unfulfilled.
-This isolation and guilt typically leads to more stress and anxiety, sending an individual into a spiral of returning anxiety.
+This isolation and guilt typically lead to more stress and anxiety, sending people into a spiral of returning anxiety.

 Anxiety and Depression